 Use a food thermometer to ensure that frozen foods are fully cooked and that all components reach 165 degrees Fahrenheit before serving.
 It is not safe to cook large joints of meat or chicken breasts from frozen.
 These should be defrosted in the fridge before cooking.
 This thawing process can take overnight or longer for a large piece of meat or whole chicken, so allow yourself time.
-If you forget to put items like single chicken breasts or other smaller cuts of meat in the fridge overnight to thaw, you can thaw them under cold running water, but remember to never use hot water to avoid possible food born illness risks.
+If you forget to put items like single chicken breasts or other smaller cuts of meat in the fridge overnight to thaw, you can thaw them under cold running water, but remember to never use hot water to avoid possible food-borne illness risks.

 When it comes to defrosting when in doubt, be on the safe side and thaw foods in the fridge before cooking.

 Top tips for freezing foods